 In December, the University of Michigan released the results of a survey that, among other things, asked Middle Easterners what style of dress was appropriate for women to wear in public.
-Participants were invited to choose between various styles of Muslim head coverings, like burqas, chadors and niqabs.
-The results showed that people from conservative nations like Saudi Arabia and Pakistan generally favoured the face-concealing niqab, while most Egyptians, Tunisians, Turks and Iraqis preferred traditional hijabs, which cover the hair and leave the face exposed.
+Participants were invited to choose between various styles of Muslim head coverings, like burqas, chadors, and niqabs.
+The results showed that people from conservative nations like Saudi Arabia and Pakistan generally favored the face-concealing niqab, while most Egyptians, Tunisians, Turks, and Iraqis preferred traditional hijabs, which cover the hair and leave the face exposed.

 The hijab certainly doesn’t protect women from sexual harassment.
 A UN survey that made the rounds on the internet last summer said that 99 percent of Egyptian women experience some form of sexual harassment, though most of them cover their heads.

 Thanks to longstanding cultural and religious traditions, sex is rarely discussed in many Middle Eastern countries, even between married couples.
 In spite of this, Arab women have found creative ways to signal their desires to their husbands.
 Lingerie shops throughout the region sell all kinds of lacey and racy items and Syria in particular is known for outrageous intimate apparel.
 The Secret Life of Syrian Lingerie, a 2008 book by Malu Halasa, describes fur-lined panties and underwear that come equipped with fake flowers and birds.
 According to Halassa, shops continue to sell lingerie in Damascus despite the turmoil and conflict there.